praekeltfoundation/nurseconnect/FED.md

 - Footer Back to Top button
   => JS enabled on Desktop and Smartphone
-- Menu hover - to use another icons selector
+- Menu hover - to use selected icon